mriscoc/ATTabs/wiki/options.md

 OptSpaceBetweenIconCaption: integer
 ======

 Indent (pixels) between icon (from ImageList) and caption.
-Both horz and vert.
+For all icon positions.

 OptSpaceInitial: integer
 ======

-Indent (pix) before 1st tab.
+Indent before first tab, for top/bottom OptPosition.

 OptSpaceBeforeText: integer
 ======

-Indent (pix) between tab caption edge and tab rect.
+Indent between tab caption edge and tab rect.
 When caption is long, indent is smaller.

 OptSpacer: integer
 ======

-Indent (pix) between tab rects and edge of control (one of edges, depends on OptPosition).
+Indent between tab rects and edge of control (one of edges, depends on OptPosition).

 OptSpacer2: integer
 ======

 Only for left/right OptPosition.
 Indent between tab rects and another side of control.
-For top/bottom OptPosition, indent is auto-calculated.
+For top/bottom OptPosition, such indent is auto-calculated.

 OptSpaceXRight: integer
 ======

-Indent (pix) between X icon edge and right side of tab rect.
+Indent between X icon edge and right side of tab rect.

 OptSpaceXInner: integer
 ======

-Indent (pix) between X icon edge and X lines.
+Indent between X icon edge and X lines.

 OptSpaceXSize: integer
 ======

-Size (pix) of X icon lines.
+Size of X icon lines.

 OptColoredBandSize: integer
 ======